Why being an expert will increase your job opportunities on the German job market

 Gaining clarity with help of the HHL career development team

-From day one, Aneesh identified the area he aimed to enter and honed the relevant skill-set.
+From day one, Aneesh identified the area he aimed to enter and honed the relevant skill set.
 Taking advantage of HHL’s career support, he was able to focus his networking efforts in the right domain.
-Arriving in Germany with basic German language skills, he understood the importance of knowing the local language to leverage his chances on the German job market.
+Arriving in Germany with basic German language skills, he understood the importance of knowing the local language to leverage his chances in the German job market.